growe19/swoop-leaderboard/README.md

   <ul>
     <li><b>Track</b> position is the standard position of the Driver on track.
 Pretty standard for Column 1 in any Leaderboard.</li>
     <li><b>Grid</b> is the position the Driver started the race in.
 Usually where they finished in Qualifying.</li>
     <li><b>Change</b> is the difference between the Driver's starting Grid position and their Track position.
-Illustrated with a red down arrow if the Driver has dropped positions, a green up arrow if they have gain posistions and a straight dash line if their position has not changed.
+Illustrated with a red down arrow if the Driver has dropped positions, a green up arrow if they have gained positions and a straight dash line if their position has not changed.
       <br/><img src="https://github.com/growe19/swoop-leaderboard/blob/main/change.PNG" />
       </li>
   </ul>